-A – Our home page / student Dashboard is your best answer.
+A – Our Website (Articles & News Page).
 Bookmark it or save to your home screen.
 School closings will be posted here, and all events or class needs.
-We also send out emails when something important comes up that you need to know.
+We also send out emails and even text messages when something important comes up that you need to know.

-We will send texts for last-minute updates about closings so if you want to receive these, make sure you indicate so when you create your account on our parent portal.
+We will always send texts for last-minute updates about closings so if you want to receive these, make sure you indicate so when you create your account on our parent portal.
 You can change these settings at any time.

 Q – What is Open Studio?

 A – This is our ONCE-A-MONTH (on the first Saturday of each month) free art session for our students (11 am -12:30 pm for ages 4-8, & 1-3 pm for ages 8 and up).
 We understand that some artists want or need extra time to work in our studio.
 Also, if you miss a class, you can get some instruction for making up the missed work or catching up on a project you’re in the middle of.
 There is a teacher, but it’s not a structured class.
 You can get some help as you need it.
 Sometimes the teacher is painting too.
 All 3 studios are open and you can drop in at any time during the 3 hours.
 It is usually on the first Saturday of the month, and is from 1pm to 4pm.

 Q – What if I need to quit the art course sometime during the year?

 A – Most yearly educational courses like ours are set once you sign up, but we do offer a 30-day cancelation before our cutoff date in February.
 If you have something big come up unexpectedly that requires you to cancel your enrollement, please use our 30-day advance notice CANCELATION REQUEST FORM.
 It’s hard to fill spaces after the course is half finished, and we really can’t find reaplacements for reserved spaces after February 20, which is our cut-off date for cancelations.
 Please read the policy section directly below for instructions and more explanation.